Planning an event at Stanford can be an involved process. There are several requirements to be aware of before planning can begin.

 Event planning checklist, task sheet, or production schedule

-These types of planning documents are somewhat interchangable based on the size and complexity of the event, but they all have a similar function and that is to identify the all of the tasks that need to be completed, who is responsible and targeted completion dates.
-These tools are especially helpful for complex events involving multiple events or many moving parts.
+These types of planning documents are somewhat interchangable based on the size and complexity of the event.
+They may have a similar function and that is to identify the all of the tasks that need to be completed, who is responsible for each of them and their targeted completion dates.
+These tools are especially helpful if you have many varied elements, such as multiple venues, catering, parking, audio/visual, etc.

 Event sheets and briefing documents